lilingxi01/nougat-replication/README.md

 ## Environment

+### Notebook 0-3: `environment.yml`

-The `environment.yml` file is for creating a conda environment used in pre-processing your downloaded arXiv datasets (from downloading to building the seek map).
+The `environment.yml` file is for creating a conda environment used in pre-processing your downloaded arXiv datasets (from downloading to building the seek map, which corresponds to notebooks from 0 to 3).
 This is made seperated because it can be run on a CPU machine for saving GPU resources.

+### Notebook 4: included in the notebook

-To evaluate the dataset on a GPU machine (which actually runs the Nougat model), you probably only need to install the following package:
+To evaluate the dataset on a GPU machine (which actually runs the Nougat model, corresponding to notebook 4), you probably only need the following package:

 ```bash
 pip install "nougat-ocr[dataset]"
 ```

+**Note:** You don't necessarily need to install it in your GPU machine via terminal.
+The notebook includes necessary installation commands for you!

 ## Reference to the original Nougat paper